-Community-based sexual health care works: a review of the ACT outreach program.
+Community-based sexual health care works: A review of the ACT outreach program

 Men who have sex with men, sex workers, youth and university students are at increased risk for sexually transmissible infections (STI) and blood-borne viruses (BBV) and are therefore targets for sexual health services.
 In recognition of this, a collaborative project offering sexual health care in various outreach settings frequented by these groups was developed.

 Data collected by clinicians during consultations in five outreach venues (a sex-on-premises venue, a community AIDS organisation, a university campus, brothels and a youth centre) between 2002 and 2005 were analysed.